 - Cold water as needed to cover morels for rehydrating and cleaning

 - Cover the morels with cold water and the cognac, and allow to rehydrate overnight.
 The next day, agitate the morels in their liquid to remove dirt.
 If they seem very dirty, cut the morels in half and swish around in the water again to clean.
-Remove the re-hydrated morels, chop them, and strain their liquid through fine mesh, like a chinois strainer.
+Remove the re-hydrated morels, chop them, and strain their liquid.
 Reserve the chopped morels.
 Reduce the morel liquid in a wide saute pan until reduced by 90%, the liquid should be aromatic, dark, and slightly syrupy.
 Add the cream to the mushroom liquid and reduce by 25% over medium heat, about 10 minutes.
-You should end up with 1.5 cups of rich morels flavored cream.
+You should end up with 1.5 cups of rich morel flavored cream.

 - Sweat the diced shallot in a tbsp of unsalted butter until translucent, about 2-3 minutes.
 Cool and reserve.